qakaio/Kaio-QA-portfolio-selenium/README.md

-# QA Automation Portfolio - SauceDemo
+# Kaio's QA Automation Portfolio - SauceDemo

 ## 🙋‍♂️ Author
 This portfolio was created to demonstrate end-to-end automation done by me on the SauceDemo platform.